 ADDENDUM B STANDING ORDER AND ADMINISTRATIVE PROCEDURES RELATING TO ELECTRONIC CASE FILING

-Standing Order #11 and the Administrative Procedures for Filing, Signing, and Verifying Pleadings and Papers by Electronic Means, as well as any amendments to either document as available at www.flnb.uscourts.gov, are incorporated as though stated herein for the purpose of establishing procedures related to electronic case filing and use of CM/ECF in the Bankruptcy Court.
+Standing Order #11 and the Administrative Procedures for Filing, Signing, and Verifying Pleadings and Papers by Electronic Means, as well as any amendments to either document, available at online, are incorporated as though stated herein for the purpose of establishing procedures related to electronic case filing and use of CM/ECF in the Bankruptcy Court.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes a stylistic change to the court’s website, specifically linking to the Local Rules Links page that in turn provides a link to the identified Standing Order #11.

 2020 Amendment